nodatime/nodatime/www/developer/building.md

 test runners to autodetect which version they should load.
 We don't use any .NET 4 features in our tests though; if you hack at the project file to make it only target .NET 3.5, you should be able to test the desktop build that way, if you really need to.

+For Noda Time 2.0, it's reasonably likely that we'll target .NET 4.5 for *everything* for simplicity and compatibility with other libraries such as `System.Collections.Immutable`.

 ### Fetching and building